 Personally, I use ClickUp – which I only just started using recently.
 I like their paid version better than Trello (with whom I had an account for years and used it only sporadically) because I can switch between the board and list views.

-Since working on my Start Freelance Writingcourse, ClickUp has been a game-changer.
+Since working on The Write Hustle, my freelance writing course, ClickUp has been a game-changer.
 It’s helped me keep track of what I need to get done every week for the course as well as ensure I’m keeping tabs on all my work for my own freelance writing clients.